Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Background and Definitions

 where $\sigma^{{\bf \text{A}}}_{\text{max}}$ is the largest eigenvalue of the adjacency matrix ${\bf A}$.
-However, the number of oscillators that lock (or the number of communities of oscillators that lock) is not clear from this single measurement.
-This is a difficult problem\cite{rodrigues, restrepo}, and these complexities have motivated much recent research on {chimera states} \cite{Panaggio_2015}.
+However, the number of oscillators that lock (or the number of communities of oscillators that lock) is not determined by this criterion.
+Moreover, in the present paper, we consider systems with a relatively small number of oscillators, so we are far away from the asymptotic regime that was studied in \cite{restrepo}.